 Originality – 6/10

 This title does stand out among many other releases for the Nintendo 64; albeit for some of the wrong reasons.
-Though gameplay was much different than the likes of Super Mario 64 or Goldeneye 007, I don’t think Rare were quite able to make as much use of the analogue stick controls as they did with Goldeneye 007, and then later Perfect Dark.
-If they perhaps made a follow-up to Jet Force Gemini, the control scheme may have came with much needed improvements, but unfortunately, this is a supposition, and impossible to know for certain.
+Though gameplay was much different than the likes of Super Mario 64 or Goldeneye 007, I don’t think Rare was quite able to make as much use of the analog stick controls as they did with Goldeneye 007, and then later Perfect Dark.
+If they perhaps made a follow-up to Jet Force Gemini, the control scheme may have come with much-needed improvements, but unfortunately, this is a supposition, and impossible to know for certain.

-In summation, despite some redeeming quality this game has going for it, Jet Force Gemini had far too many problems for me to be able to call it one of Nintendo’s greatest works, or even one of Rare’s greatest works before the Microsoft acquisition.
+In summation, despite some redeeming quality this game has going for it, Jet Force Gemini has far too many problems for me to be able to call it one of Rare’s greatest works before the Microsoft acquisition.
 The company released some of the best games on the Nintendo 64, but unfortunately, this is not one such title.